kbathina/academic-kickstart/content/project/early-warning-indicators.md

 +++

-Phase transitions are characteristic of many complex systems.
+Phase transitions are characteristic of complex systems.
 We attempt to quantify early warning indicators and resilience for complex systems that undergo shock.
 These can be classified into three categories:

 * Social Resilience - How is a groups' resilience affected by external shock?
-I look at examples, such as hurricanes and protests using tweets.
+I look at examples, such as hurricanes and protests using Twitter.

 * Emotional Resilience - How is an individual affected by an emotional shock?
 I specifically look at examples comparing Twitter users with depression to a control sample.